Anti-Inflammatory Diet Plan →

 Omega-9

-Consuming Omega-9 fatty acids can help reduce the risk of cardiovascular disease, improve insulin resistance, prevent cancer, and improve symptoms of ADHD.
+Consuming Omega-9 fatty acids could help reduce the risk of cardiovascular disease, improve insulin resistance, and improve symptoms of ADHD.
 (Source)

 *Personal note: This made me realize that I definitely need more Omega-9 in my life!